-Mercury emission control has also been realized in the industry via the operation of FGD equipment.
-Consequently, the continued operation of the FGD equipment will contribute to SCE&G's strategy for meeting the impending requirements of the US EPA's Mercury and Air Toxics Standard ("MATS") that became effective on April 16, 2015.
-The Chem-Mod fuel additive being used at McMeekin, Cope, and Williams Stations will similarly contribute to SCE&G's efforts in stack emission control for mercury, as well as for NO_X and SO2.
-As a result of the MATS regulations for mercury, the company has also installed carbon injection systems at Williams, Wateree and Cope.
+Mercury emission control has also been realized via the operation of FGD equipment.
+Consequently, the continued operation of the FGD equipment has contributed to SCE&G's strategy for meeting the requirements of the US EPA's Mercury and Air Toxics Standard ("MATS") that became effective on April 16, 2015.
+The Chem-Mod fuel additive being used at Cope and Williams Stations will similarly contribute to SCE&G's efforts in stack emission control for mercury, as well as for NOX and SO2 As a result of the MATS regulations for mercury, the company has also installed carbon injection systems at Williams, Wateree and Cope.
 This will allow for additional control of mercury emissions if needed to comply with MATS requirements.

-In response to the EPA's impending MATS, the last coal-fired boiler at Urquhart Station, Unit 3, was converted to natural gas.
+In response to the EPA MATS regulations, the last coal-fired boiler at Urquhart Station, Unit 3, was converted to natural gas.
 Decommissioning of the plant's former coal handling facilities was completed in 2014.
-Also in response to MATS, Canadys Station ceased operations on November 6, 2013, and decommissioning efforts are still in progress.
-McMeekin Units 1 & 2 will be fully converted to gas by April 2016 with no coal to be utilized after that date.
+Also in response to MATS, Canadys Station ceased operations on November 6, 2013, and the plant infrastructure was decommissioned in 2015.
+McMeekin Units 1 & 2 were fully converted to gas in April 2016 with no coal utilized after that date.

 In an effort to cease bottom ash sluicing to the Wateree Station's ash ponds, SCE&G installed two remote submerged flight conveyors that dewater boiler bottom ash sluice and recycle the overflow back to the boiler for reuse.
 This retrofit was completed for Units 1 and 2 during October 2012.
 The bottom ash is then marketed as an ingredient in the manufacture of pre-stressed concrete products.
+In April 2016, Wateree Station completed construction of a dry fly ash handling systems and discontinued sluicing ash to ponds.
+All ash is now managed dry.
+The two charts below illustrate the significant emission reductions realized since 2005.

-f.
-Nuclear Power in the Future - Small and Modular: Small Modular Reactor ("SMR") technology continues to be developed.
+e.
+Nuclear Power in the Future - Small and Modular:

+Small Modular Reactor ("SMR") technology continues to be developed.
 DOE has awarded several grants to support the development of the SMR technology.
 At about a third, or less, of the size of current nuclear power plants, SMRs could make available, for a smaller capital investment, a modular design for specific generation needs.
-In 2015 SCE&G assisted an SMR vendor with a feasibility study for replacement of coal generation with the SMR technology.
-However SCE&G has no current plans for SMR on its system but will continue to evaluate this technology as it develops.
+In 2015 and 2016, SCE&G assisted an SMR vendor with a feasibility study for replacement of coal generation with the SMR technology.
+However, SCE&G has no current plans for SMR on its system but will continue to evaluate this technology as it develops.